-Goldman Environmental Prize nominators work in a broad range of fields, including environmental justice, indigenous rights, natural resource protection, biodiversity conservation, citizen advocacy, environmental health, land management, human rights, and many more.
+Goldman Environmental Prize nominators work in a broad range of fields, including environmental justice, Indigenous rights, natural resource protection, biodiversity conservation, environmental health, land management, journalism, and many more.
 Their on-the-ground knowledge and global reach enable us to identify many of the world’s most inspiring grassroots environmental leaders.

 Prize staff researches nominations thoroughly, drawing on the resources of nominating organizations and individuals.
 The identities of nominees remain confidential throughout the process.
+Candidates cannot submit their own names for consideration and are not aware that they have been nominated unless they win the Prize.
 Final selections are made by the Goldman Environmental Prize Jury, which combines the commitment of the Foundation’s Board of Directors with the expertise of distinguished environmentalists.

 The following premises guide the Goldman Environmental Prize Jury in selecting Prize winners: